-Battery Isolator | Switch 'Off'
+Battery Isolator Switch 'Off'

 - Run fresh water through the outboard motor.
-Consult the outboard manual for more detail. - Open all seacock valves and drainage bungs to drain any water from the craft. - Wash down the craft with fresh water, taking care to remove all salt, sand and debris. - Close all seacock valves and drainage bungs once all residual water has finished draining.
+Consult the outboard manual for more detail. - Open all seacock valves and drainage bungs to drain any water from the boat. - Wash down the boat with fresh water, taking care to remove all salt, sand and debris.
+Do not clean the boat with solvents or any other chemicals.
+Solvents or petrol can damage inflatable tube material, or other components of the boat.
+Any accidental spills must be removed immediately with soapy water.
+Close all seacock valves and drainage bungs once all residual water has finished draining. - Boat should be allowed to dry after washing and before storage.
+Lifting cushions and squabs to allow airflow across all painted surfaces.